 Drink 2025 - 2038

 Shows beautiful, ripe cabernet aromas with currants, plums, meat and smoke.
 Flowers, too.
 Full body, deep and ripe fruit and exquisite, ripe tannins.
-Flavorful finish.
+Flavourful finish.
 Tight right now, but shows excellent potential.
 Best ever.
-Try after 2024.

 About this WINE